reneuir/reneuir-web/shared_task.md

 ## Contact

-For any questions please do not hesitate to contact us via [the forum](https://www.tira.io/c/reneuir) or via mail at reneuir2025 [at] easychair [dot] org.
+For any questions, please do not hesitate to contact us via [the forum](https://www.tira.io/c/reneuir) or via mail at reneuir2026 [at] easychair [dot] org.